nottrobin/maas-docs/en/nodes-scripts.md

 system will boot back into the MAAS ephemeral environment to finish commissioning and optionally testing.

-!!!
-Note:
+[note]
 Vendor tools which use UEFI boot capsules or need to store resource files on disk while rebooting are not currently supported.
+[/note]

 ```bash
 #!/bin/bash -ex